decentralized-oracles/graph-api-oracle/README.md

 The Phat Contract `GraphApiOracle` is implemented by the generic Phat Contract `JS Offchain Rollup` and a specific js script to in charge of :
  - format the data in input (graph api endpoint + data coming from Ink!
 Smart Contract by example)
- - query the graph indexer
+ - query the graph indexer and do business logic
  - format the data in output

 We use the `@phala/fn` CLI tool to generates the js code.